boom100100/hard_coral/README.md

 # Hard Coral

 ## Description
-Generate a musical performance with lyrics consisting of a webpage's content.
+A Google Chrome extension that generates a musical performance with lyrics consisting of a webpage's text.

 The MVP of this project will have the following features: